illoelpablo/auto-ptero-install/README.md

 Works on LXC

 ---------------
-Change the URL and Domain variable before EXECUTE
+Change the URL, Domain variable and "REPLACE THIS" on Nginx Configuration before EXECUTE
 ---------------

+Default user and password root:changeme